-The Company adopts a prudent and responsible approach to the management of capital and has prepared a detailed ICAAP document which was approved by the Board and in response to which the PRA felt able to issue a Total Capital Requirement (TCR) to the Company.
+The Company adopts a prudent and responsible approach to the management of capital and has prepared a detailed ICAAP document which was approved by the Board.

 The Board of the Company accepts that there is inherent risk in running a banking business; however, it is the Company's policy to minimise the unavoidable risks and further mitigate them wherever the costs of doing so are proportionate to the potential impact.